grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ra.md

 mechanisms supporting and/or conducting, documenting, reviewing, disseminating, and updating the risk assessment

+### ra-3.1: Supply Chain Risk Assessment

+Assess supply chain risks associated with {{ insert: param, ra-03.01_odp.01 }} ; and

+Update the supply chain risk assessment {{ insert: param, ra-03.01_odp.02 }} , when there are significant changes to the relevant supply chain, or when changes to the system, environments of operation, or other conditions may necessitate a change in the supply chain.

+Supply chain-related events include disruption, use of defective components, insertion of counterfeits, theft, malicious development practices, improper delivery practices, and insertion of malicious code.
+These events can have a significant impact on the confidentiality, integrity, or availability of a system and its information and, therefore, can also adversely impact organizational operations (including mission, functions, image, or reputation), organizational assets, individuals, other organizations, and the Nation.
+The supply chain-related events may be unintentional or malicious and can occur at any point during the system life cycle.
+An analysis of supply chain risk can help an organization identify systems or components for which additional supply chain risk mitigations are required.

+supply chain risks associated with {{ insert: param, ra-03.01_odp.01 }} are assessed;

+the supply chain risk assessment is updated {{ insert: param, ra-03.01_odp.02 }} , when there are significant changes to the relevant supply chain, or when changes to the system, environments of operation, or other conditions may necessitate a change in the supply chain.

+Supply chain risk management policy

+inventory of critical systems, system components, and system services

+risk assessment policy

+security planning policy and procedures

+procedures addressing organizational assessments of supply chain risk

+risk assessment

+risk assessment results

+risk assessment reviews

+risk assessment updates

+acquisition policy

+system security plan

+supply chain risk management plan

+other relevant documents or records

+Organizational personnel with risk assessment responsibilities

+organizational personnel with security responsibilities

+organizational personnel with supply chain risk management responsibilities

+Organizational processes for risk assessment

+mechanisms supporting and/or conducting, documenting, reviewing, disseminating, and updating the supply chain risk assessment

 ### ra-5: Vulnerability Monitoring and Scanning

 Monitor and scan for vulnerabilities in the system and hosted applications {{ insert: param, ra-5_prm_1 }} and when new vulnerabilities potentially affecting the system are identified and reported;